 Eileen R. Tabios loves books and has released about 40 collections of poetry, fiction, essays, and experimental biographies from publishers in nine countries and cyberspace.
 With poems translated into seven languages, she also has edited, co-edited or conceptualized ten anthologies of poetry, fiction and essays in addition to serving as editor or guest editor for various literary journals.
 She maintains a biblioliphic blog, “Eileen Verbs Books“; edits Galatea Resurrects, a popular poetry review; steers the literary and arts publisher Meritage Press; and frequently curates thematic online poetry projects including LinkedIn Poetry Recommendations (a recommended list of contemporary poetry books).
 More information is available at http://eileenrtabios.com

-Eileen Tabios’ Black Radish collection Amnesia: Somebody’s Memoir will be published in Fall 2016.
+Eileen Tabios’ Black Radish collection Amnesia: Somebody’s Memoir was published in Fall 2016.

 Advance Praise for Amnesia: Somebody’s Memoir

 “Forgetfulness and remembering are two sides of the same coin—and that coin is anybody!
 Reading Eileen Tabios, we are reminded about the extent to which we are, after all, the sum of our experiences, and the extent to which my experiences may just as well be yours, or yours or yours or yours!
 The impressions and remembrances we hold as unique to ourselves may just as well belong to somebody else.
 Tabios demonstrates their interchangeableness, their downright universality!
 One might ask, whose memoir is this anyway?
 AMNESIA: Somebody’s Memoir is everybody’s memoir!” —Gregory Vincent St. Thomasino, Editor, E-ratio Poetry Journal